carlosgim/OpenMind/README.md

 This is a fast and simple (adaptable) algorithm for application in Data Science projects.
 This code was implemented in modular shape.

+**Note:** Dear Windows user, if you want to compile this code you must read how to work with cmake, otherwise we suggest try it on linux SO.
+We are working on make a multi platform code.

 **If you'd like to contribute to OpenMind, be sure to review the [contribution guidelines](CONTRIBUTING.md).**